VisualizationPicayune/VisualizationPicayune.github.io/_posts/2015-07-02-a-svg-overplot.md

   </svg>
 </div>

-The "height: 30px" style on the outer div is needed because the "position: absolute" blocks are ignored for the flow.
+The "height: 30px" style on the outer div is needed because the "position: absolute" blocks are ignored box model [normal flow](http://dev.w3.org/csswg/css2/visuren.html#normal-flow).
+For a more thorough treatment of overlays, especially text over images, see Chris Coyier's: [Design Considerations: Text on Images](https://css-tricks.com/design-considerations-text-images/)